Who is “eligible”?

 - Attend evening workshops 1-2 times/month.
 List of types/topics of workshops will vary by semester.

-- Take 1-unit course taught by Dr. Welch: LAS 290S: Surviving and Succeeding in a STEM Major (offered each semester) within your 1st two years at ISU.
-Course is offered each year and meets tentatively on Mondays 4 pm.
-ENROLLING in the class is by showing up to the first two classes and turning in add-course form or getting a add slip from Dr. Welch at Catt Hall, Room 133.
+- Take 1-unit course taught by Dr. Welch: LAS 245: Surviving and Succeeding in a STEM Major within your 1st two years at ISU.
+Course is offered each semester and meets tentatively on Mondays 4 pm.
+ENROLLING in the class is during the normal enrollment periods or you can just show up to the first class.
 YOU DO NOT HAVE TO BE ENROLLED IN THIS COURSE TO APPLY FOR THE STEM SCHOLARS.
+Class size limited to 40 students.

 - Help create a Peer Tutor program for entry level STEM courses (details to be explained later).
 Note: Additional Peer tutoring classes are added as this program grows.
-Example, Fall 2017 has Biology 211, 212; Chem 177 and Chem 331.
+Example, Fall 2018 has Biology 211, 212; Chem 177 and Chem 331, Math 145.

 - Strongly encouraged, but not required: Spend at least 1 summer/semester doing paid research, an internship, or other related professional activity aligned with your major.